UniversalDependencies/docs/_u-overview/syntax.md

 obj(buy, apple)
 ~~~

-In addition to the basic dependency representation, which is obligatory in all UD treebanks, it is possible to give an _enhanced_ dependency representation, which adds (and in a few cases changes) relations in order to give a more complete
+In addition to the basic dependency representation, which is obligatory for all UD treebanks, it is possible to give an _enhanced_ dependency representation, which adds (and in a few cases changes) relations in order to give a more complete
 basis for semantic interpretation.
 The enhanced representation is in general
 not a tree but a general graph structure, as shown below (enhanced dependencies in blue).